 Georgia’s Foreign Trade Up 5.5% in January-October 2024

-On November 11, the National Statistics Service of Georgia (Geostat) published express data indicating that the external merchandise trade (excluding non-declared trade) of Georgia increased by 5.5% in January-October 2024 compared to the corresponding period of the previous year, amounting USD 19,022.4 million.
+On November 19, the National Statistics Service of Georgia (Geostat) published preliminary data indicating that in January-October 2024, Georgia’s foreign trade increased by 5.5% year-on-year totaling USD 19.025 billion in value.

 Also Read: